 Members of the thesis committee will be responsible for advising the design project.
 At the beginning of the project, the graduate student and thesis committee chair will meet to agree upon a thesis topic that is appropriate for Master’s Thesis level work.
 The graduate student shall then write a short “Statement of Work” that includes the following: design project title, graduate student name, dates of performance, thesis committee members, abstract, background, objectives, major milestones with schedule, and deliverables.
 This document should be reviewed and accepted by all thesis committee members.
 During the project the graduate student shall meet regularly with the thesis committee chair to review project progress and receive guidance.
 In addition, the graduate student should seek technical support from the other committee members as needed.

 At the end of the design project, the thesis committee will be presented with a defense of the culminating Master’s Thesis report.
 An announcement for the thesis defense shall be posted by the graduate student and provided to the ME Graduate Coordinator at least two weeks prior to the event that includes the following: design project title, graduate student name, thesis committee members, location, date, and abstract.

 Deadlines, guidelines for the Master’s Thesis format, and forms are available from the Graduate Education Department website for Master’s Thesis.

-ME GRADUATE LAB
+ME GRAD LAB